HackYourFuture-CPH/boilerplate-for-fp/working-with-git.md

    will do all our cookies popup development.
 First make sure that you are branching out from develop: `git checkout develop`, then create a new branch:
    `git checkout -b feature/cookies-popup`.
-   - If you fail to checkout develop and branch out from master or some other branch, you will see strange changes pop up when you try to make your pull request and merge it into develop.
+   - If you fail to checkout develop and branch out from `main` or some other branch, you will see strange changes pop up when you try to make your pull request and merge it into develop.
 This means you have to "move" all of your changes from this branch to a "fresh" one that has been branched off